Two men and a teen charged with murdering young Taranaki father

 Judge Gregory Hikaka granted the applications, which were not opposed by police.

-The two men did not enter pleas and were remanded into custody by consent.
-They will appear in the High Court at New Plymouth on August 26.
+The two men did not enter pleas and were remanded into prison custody by consent.

-The youth will remain with the police for the interim.
+The youth was remanded into the care of Oranga Tamariki.
 He also did not enter a plea.

+A High Court appearance of August 26 has been set down for the three.

-Two family members supported the youth and one of the men from the courtroom's public gallery.
+A woman and a young man supported the youth and one of the men from the courtroom's public gallery.

 Although arrests have been made, police said the investigation into the full circumstances of Marshall's death remains in the early stages.